Perfect Copositive Matrices: Introduction and Overview

 \section{Introduction and Overview}

-Perfect matrices respectively perfect quadratic forms have been investigated intensively since the 19th century.
-This was mainly driven by a number theoretical interest in connection with the arithmetical minimum of a positive definite quadratic form.
-A milestone in the classical theory is a reduction theory based on perfect forms due to Voronoi~\cite{voronoi-1907}.
-His theory has been generalized in different directions (see~\cite{martinet-2002}), with important steps in particular by Koecher~\cite{koecher-1960}~\cite{koecher-1960a} and Opgenorth~\cite{opgenorth-2001}.
-While Koecher generalized the classical theory for the cone of positive definite matrices to a theory within any selfdual convex cone of symmetric matrices, Opgenorth took the theory to any pair of dual convex cones.
+Perfect matrices and their respective perfect quadratic forms have been investigated intensively since the 19th century.
+This was mainly driven by a~number theoretical interest in connection with the arithmetical minimum of a~positive definite quadratic form.
+A milestone in the classical theory is a~reduction theory based on perfect forms due to Voronoi~\cite{voronoi-1907}.
+His theory has been generalized in different directions (see~\cite{martinet-2002}), with important steps in particular by Koecher~\cite{koecher-1960, koecher-1960a} and Opgenorth~\cite{opgenorth-2001}.
+While Koecher generalized the classical theory for the cone of positive definite matrices to a~ theory within any selfdual convex cone of symmetric matrices, Opgenorth took the theory to any pair of dual convex cones.

-In the recent paper~\cite{dsv-2021} a generalized theory of perfect matrices in the cone of copositive matrices is used for an algorithmic solution of a fundamental problem in copositive optimization: With a Voronoi-like simplex-type algorithm it is possible to obtain a rational certificate for a given symmetric matrix to be completely positive.
+In the recent paper~\cite{dsv-2021} a~generalized theory of perfect matrices in the cone of copositive matrices is used for an algorithmic solution of a~fundamental problem in copositive optimization: With a~Voronoi-like simplex-type algorithm it is possible to obtain a~rational certificate for a~ given symmetric matrix which is completely positive.
 The central object in the algorithm is the neighboring graph of generalized perfect matrices, which we call \emph{perfect copositive matrices} here.

-In this paper we give a first systematic study of perfect copositive matrices.
-We in particular show where there are similarities and differences to the classical theory of perfect matrices.
+In this paper we give a~first systematic study of perfect copositive matrices.
+In particular, we show where there are similarities and differences to the classical theory of perfect matrices.

 Our paper is organized as follows: In Section~\ref{sec:classical} we review the most important notions from the classical theory we need for our generalization, defined in Section~\ref{sec:copositive}.
-Sections~\ref{sec:nequal2} and~\ref{sec:newphenomenaN3} are devoted to a closer look at \( n\times n \) matrices for \( n=2 \) and \( n=3 \): We find that a lot of differences between the classical and the copositive theory occur only for \( n \geq 3 \).
+Sections~\ref{sec:nequal2} and~\ref{sec:newphenomenaN3} are devoted to a~closer look at \(n\times n \) matrices for \(n=2 \) and \(n=3 \): We find that a~lot of differences between the classical and the copositive theory occur only for \(n \geq 3 \).
 In Section~\ref{sec:embedding} we show that the classical theory can, in essence, be embedded in the copositive theory.
-Finally, in Section~\ref{sec:polyrepr} we examine the underlying polyhedral structure and obtain a new characterization for the cone of completely positive matrices.
+Finally, in Section~\ref{sec:polyrepr} we examine the underlying polyhedral structure and obtain a~new characterization for the cone of completely positive matrices.